Trump Whining About Wine is Much Ado About Nothing

 Why doesn’t someone on his staff stop him?
 Why doesn’t an economic or trade adviser say, “Excuse me Mr. President, but it’s not France that determines tariffs, and the tariffs on American wines are about the same as what we charge.”

 A typical 750ml bottle of wine from the United States faces tariffs at the French border ranging between 11 and 29 cents, according to the European Commission.
 It doesn’t impact the cost of wine much, especially on more expensive bottles.
 California wines do sell in France and are widely popular throughout Europe, but Americans certainly buy far more French wine.
 The United States is five times as large in population which might have something to do with the disparity.

 The wine wars might seem trivial in the grand scheme of far more pressing matters.
 But, it’s President Trump who brought this up.
 It’s Trump, personally, himself — not some aid, not a staffer — as he does almost daily, who manufactures a controversy out of thin air that simply doesn’t exist.
 It’s Trump who invents his own reality.

 Too bad it didn’t rain in the French vineyards.
-Trump might have skipped this occasion, as well.
+The coward Trump might have skipped this occasion, as well.